Adventure WV Orientation Experiences

 - I’ve never been backpacking, built a home, been rock climbing, been whitewater rafting, been camping…etc…before.
 Is that a problem?

-- Is there anything I should do to prepare for the trip?
+- Is there anything I should do to prepare for the program?

 - Where can I get the clothing and equipment I need?

-Enrollment depends on trip-type and specific trip.
+Enrollment depends on program-type and specific program.
 Enrollments are subject to change.
 Typical numbers are as follows:

 - Wilderness: 16 students and 4 leaders, split into two groups of 8 students and 2 leaders for most of the trip